clagnut/Clagnut.com/colophon.md

 ### Superscript and subscript text
-The `sup` element represents a superscript and the sub element represents a `sub`.
+The `sup` element represents a superscript and the `sub` element represents a subscript.
 Example:
 The coordinate of the i<sup>th</sup> point is (x<sub>i</sub>, y<sub>i</sub>).
 For example, the 10<sup>th</sup> point has coordinate (x<sub>10</sub>, y<sub>10</sub>).
 f(x, n) = log<sub>4</sub>x<sup>n</sup>